Rakujitsu no Pathos: Plot

 In a quiet residential district of Tokyo, far from the city's bustling nightlife, Aki Fujiwara—an aspiring manga artist—lives a modest life.
 One day, his former high school teacher, Makoto Nakaima, moves into the neighboring apartment.
 The two are pleasantly surprised by the unexpected reunion.
 That night, however, Aki overhears unmistakable moans of sexual pleasure emanating from Makoto's room.
 Unable to suppress his curiosity, he peers inside and witnesses her having sex with her husband.
 This discovery marks the beginning of a clandestine relationship between the two, as their interactions grow increasingly intimate and transgress the boundaries of their former student-teacher dynamic.

 Publication

 Written and illustrated by Tsuya Tsuya, Rakujitsu no Pathos started in Akita Shoten's seinen manga magazine Bessatsu Young Champion on November 4, 2014.
 Akita Shoten has collected its chapters into individual tankōbon volumes.
 The first volume was released on August 20, 2015.
-As of March 18, 2025, 17 volumes have been released.
+As of May 20, 2026, 19 volumes have been released.

-A spin-off manga, titled Tasogare no Ethos (黄昏のエトス, Tasogare no Etosu), started in Young Champion Retsu on November 19, 2019.
+A spin-off manga series, titled Tasogare no Ethos (黄昏のエトス, Tasogare no Etosu), started in Young Champion Retsu on November 19, 2019.
 Its first volume was released on June 19, 2020.
-As of April 18, 2024, four volumes have been released.
+As of November 20, 2025, five volumes have been released.

+A second spin-off manga series, titled Akatsuki no Logos (暁のロゴス, Akatsuki no Rogosu), is set to start in Young Champion Retsu on August 18, 2026.